anthonygarvan/sql-validator/README.md

 $ python test.py
 ```

 This repo also demonstrates an architecture for easy parallelization using worker nodes rather than threading, using a shared database table as a simple queue.
-This is prefered over threading since workers can be distributed easily across many nodes, but code built around inter-process calls cannot be.
+This is prefered over threading since workers can be distributed easily across many nodes.
 To see that in use, open up one terminal tab and start the worker node with:
 ```shell
 $ python worker.py